 This soy sauce substitute doesn’t taste exactly like the real thing, but it makes a flavorful alternative for Pesach stir fry.

-2 tablespoons beef broth
+- 2 Tablespoons beef broth

-1 tablespoon red wine vinegar
+- 1 Tablespoon red wine vinegar

-1 teaspoon balsamic vinegar
+- 1 teaspoon balsamic vinegar

-1 tablespoon brown sugar
+- 1 Tablespoon brown sugar

-1 teaspoon oil
+- 1 teaspoon oil

-1/8 teaspoon garlic powder
+- 1/8 teaspoon garlic powder

-black pepper to taste
+- Black pepper to taste

-1/4 cup boiling water
+- ¼ cup boiling water

-Combine all the ingredients.
-At this point, you can either a) use the sauce as is, leaving for an hour to give the flavors a chance to blend, or b) for a thicker, richer sauce, boil the liquid until it is reduced by half, about 3 tablespoons.
+- At this point, you can either a) use the sauce as is, leaving for an hour to give the flavors a chance to blend, or b) for a thicker, richer sauce, boil the liquid until it is reduced by half, about 3 Tablespoons.
 Store in a sealed container in the refrigerator.

 It’s creamy and you can use it in any recipe that calls for sour cream.
 It refrigerates well.

-1 cup raw cashews (must not be roasted or salted)
+- 1 cup raw cashews (must not be roasted or salted)

-1/4 teaspoon salt
+- ¼ teaspoon salt

-1 small lemon, juiced
+- 1 small lemon, juiced

-2 cups white sugar
+- 2 cups white sugar

-3/4 cup water
+- ¾ cup water

 - ¼ teaspoon cream of tartar

-1 dash salt
+- 1 dash salt